misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ### Lambda function

-Next, I created the Lambda function.
+Next, I created the Lambda function using Python.
 The function creates an invalidation request and returns a 200 HTTP status code to Netlify.

 ```python
 # lambda_function.py